Dyoon3102/phase-0-tracks/web_dev/jquery/notes.md

 - Last, was to go to jquery.com on API documentations and go through most so I could get a basic idea of the structure.
 Tested on codes that didn't make sense until I clearly understood.

 ** I extended my 2 hours to 10 more minutes for jquery installation on my system.
+** I also later on saw that w3schools.com had some pretty good examples and descriptions.